maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 ###### Inference vs. decision making

 We aren't bound to assign an instance to the class with the highest posterior probability and we now draw a distinction.
-We call the inference stage the estimation of posterior probabilities.

-We could in fact, after modelling the posterior probabilities, choose to implement a different decision rule to decide how to assign an observation to a class - this is the realm of decision theory and we only briefly mention here to highlight the difference between inference and decision making.
+It is more precise definitionally to call the inference stage the estimation of posterior probabilities and we could, in fact, after modelling the posterior probabilities, choose to implement a different decision rule to decide how to assign an observation to a class.
+This is the realm of decision theory and we only briefly mention here to highlight the difference between inference and decision making.

 Fortunately and intuitively, in practice, the optimal decision step to minimize prediction error is generally as trivial as assigning an instance to the class with the highest posterior probability.